ItsAshutosh5/Hospital-Management-System/README.md

 -------------
 1. Clone the git repository into your system.

-2. Compile all Java files while the path is set to project root folder in CMD: javac model/\*.java service/\*.java main/\*.java util/\*.java
+2. Compile all Java files while the path is set to project root folder in CMD:<br>
+   javac model/\*.java service/\*.java main/\*.java util/\*.java

-3. Run the application:
+3. Run the application:<br>
    java main.HospitalManagement

 4. Make sure MySQL is set up and the `create_tables.sql` is executed before running.